mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is Hamming Distance?

 It is a distance measure and is used for categorical variables.
-If the value (x) and the value (y) are the samne, the distance will be equal to 0, otherwise it is 1.
+If the value (x) and the value (y) are the same, the distance will be equal to 0, otherwise it is 1.

 $$
 D_{H} = \sum_{i=1}^{n} \lvert x_{i} - y_{i} \rvert